| (hier gehts zur Presserklärung) Liebe Leute, hier eine News in Sachen GATS-Politik der EU. Moderne Herrschaft

 Trade in services: EU launches public consultation on requests for access to

-DN: IP/02/1652 Date: 12/11/2002
+the EU market DN: IP/02/1652 Date: 12/11/2002

 TXT: EN